Francisco I. Madero: Rebellions

 Madero retained the Mexican Federal Army and ordered the demobilization of revolutionary forces.
 For revolutionaries who considered themselves the reason that Díaz resigned, this was a hard course to follow.
-Since Madero did not implement immediate, radical reforms that many of those had supported him had expected, he lost control of those areas in Morelos and Chihuahua.
+Since Madero did not implement immediate, radical reforms that many of those who had supported him had expected, he lost control of those areas in Morelos and Chihuahua.
 A series of internal rebellions challenged Madero's presidency before the February 1913 coup that deposed him.

 Zapatista rebellion

 In Morelos, Emiliano Zapata proclaimed the Plan of Ayala on 25 November 1911, which excoriated Madero's slowness on land reform and declared the signatories in rebellion.
 Zapata's plan recognized Pascual Orozco as fellow revolutionary, although Orozco was for the moment loyal to Madero, until 1912.
 Madero sent the Federal Army to suppress the rebellion, but failed to do so.
 For Madero's opponents this was evidence of his ineffectiveness as a leader.